rmurphey/jqfundamentals/README.md

 # THIS REPOSITORY IS NO LONGER BEING MAINTAINED

-The content is now being maintained by the jQuery Project at [web-learn-jquery-com](https://github.com/jquery/web-learn-jquery-com).
+The content is now being maintained by the jQuery Project at the [learn.jquery.com repo](https://github.com/jquery/learn.jquery.com).

 jQuery Fundamentals will be serving as the basis for a new jQuery learning site